RN to BSN Completion Program

 What happens if my GPA is below a 2.5?

 The RN/BSN Program prefers transcripts reflecting a cumulative GPA on all college work attempted of 2.5 or better on a 4-point scale with a minimum GPA of 2.5 in Nursing (if applicable).
-Transcripts below 2.5 will be reviewed on an individual case by case basis.
+Transcripts below 2.5 will be reviewed for qualifying status on an individual case by case basis.

 How many students are admitted each cycle?